panalluri/CUTEst-Julia-Ports/README.md

 The documentation necessary to read an unconstrained problem from a SIF file is included in a PDF on the main branch.
 This documentation also works through an example of how to deconstruct a SIF file, as a further resource.

+The file JuliaCUTEstModule is a module that can be used to determine the values of the objective functions of various problems.
+To call a CUTEst problem, use the command CUTEst("ProblemName"), for which the output is the problem name, if the problem is accounted for by the module.
+Moreover, the command obj("ProblemName",inputVector) outputs the value of the objective function for a given test problem and input vector.